mbarzilai/1901-FSA-CH-Library/01-junior-phase/03-collaboration/review-git-fetch.md

 Why, you ask?

-The `fetch` command takes to arguments: the name of the remote, and the name of the branch.
+The `fetch` command takes two arguments: the name of the remote, and the name of the branch.
 These are `origin` and `master`, respectively

 The `diff` command is taking a single argument: the branch to which we will compare the current working branch.
 That branch is called `origin/master`, because it is a tracking branch.
 We could just as easily compare to a different, non-tracking branch such as `git diff featureA`.